Or before all that? Before the Yàngbǎn?

 - Bonus points for doing this to a character whose voice actress is fluent in Russian.

-- Inspector Gadget did this once, with a game show that hypnotized its contestants (including the titular character) into reacting to the phrase "Going my way?"
+- Inspector Gadget: In "Quiz Master", a game show was a front for MAD to hypnotize the contestants (including Gadget) into comitting crimes after hearng the Trigger Phrase "Going my way?"
 Turns out it did make him go their way...

-- Using this, Sideshow Bob turned Bart Simpson into a Laser Guided Tyke Bomb in one episode of The Simpsons.
+- The Simpsons: Using this, Sideshow Bob turned Bart Simpson into a Laser Guided Tyke Bomb in one episode.

 Bart: Time to blow up the clown.